Petecheco/DeepLearningLogger/README.md

 # DeepLearningLogger
- This is a logger class than contains almost everythin you can image in deep learing. :)
+ This is a logger that aims to record training status and print out things.

 ## Existing Functions: